-- (a) A Directory should be open to all registered medical practitioners. - (b) Doctors may be categorized as specialist practitioners according to their specialties (i.e. practitioners included under the various specialties in the Specialist Register) and general practitioners. - (c) Each registered medical practitioner should be given the same choice of information for inclusion in the same Directory. - (d) Professional medical organizations fulfilling the following criteria may apply to the Medical Council for approval to set up their Directories:- - (i) an established body which is legally recognized; - (ii) non-profit sharing in nature; and - (iii) having the objectives of promoting health care and safeguarding the health interests of the community. - (e) Approved organizations are responsible for verifying the accuracy of the information before publication.
-They should establish a mechanism for regular updating of the published information. - (f) A medical practitioner providing information for publication in a Directory should ensure compliance with the relevant provisions in the Code.
+- (a) a Directory should be open to all registered medical practitioners; - (b) medical practitioners may be categorized as specialist practitioners according to their specialties (i.e. practitioners included under the various specialties in the specialist register) and general practitioners; - (c) each registered medical practitioner should be given the same choice of information for inclusion in the same Directory; - (d) professional medical organizations fulfilling the following criteria may apply to The Bahamas Medical Council for approval to set up their Directories: - (i) an established body which is legally recognized; - (ii) non-profit sharing in nature; and - (iii) having the objectives of promoting health care and safeguarding the health interests of the community; - (e) approved organizations are responsible for verifying the accuracy of the information before publication.
+They should establish a mechanism for regular updating of the published information; - (f) a medical practitioner providing information for publication in a Directory should ensure compliance with the relevant provisions in the Code.